Chapter Introduction

 The language used regarding Jesus here is very present.
 It's not the lamb that was slain a long time ago as if it is old news barely worth remembering.
 It is current.
 Present.
 The sacrifice is just as valuable now as it was.
 There is no expiration.
 The work on the cross is just as valuable today as the day it happened.

 John sees this lamb as having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.
 Once again, we are left to wonder how much is symbolic and what John is really seeing.
-Remember, John is seeing a vision of what will happen so what John actually sees and records may still be symbolic.
+Remember, John is seeing a vision of what will happen, so what John actually sees and records may still be symbolic.
 We know Jesus is a man.
 He was bodily resurrected.
-We know that John knew Jesus, walked with Jesus.
-For Him to appear as a slain lamb with seven horns and seven eyes, I think we are safe to explore these things as symbols.
+We know that John knew Jesus and walked with Him.
+For Jesus to appear as a slain lamb with seven horns and seven eyes, I think we are safe to explore these things as symbols.

 “Blessed is the Lord God of Israel,